ltspicer/GALAXIS.electronic/README.md

 Alternative for Windows users: Click galaxis.exe (no Python needed).

-Linux users: If no option "run in terminal", start the starter.sh
+In Linux, if no "run in terminal" option is available or a starter is created, run starter.sh.

 Game Instructions: